On this page:

 If you no longer wish to receive information via e-mail, you can click on the unsubscribe link at the bottom of each e-newsletter, or at KLM.com

 If you do not want to receive Flying Blue and partner offers, you can update your communication preferences.
-Please log in to manage your subscription at https://www.klm.com/travel/nl_en/apps/myaccount/myahome.htm
+To manage your subscription please log in with your KLM or Flying Blue account.

 False KLM e-mails